 JREE’s ethical policy is in line with the guidelines of Committee on Publication Ethics (COPE) and complies with the codes of conduct approved by Committee of JREE Editorial Board.
 Readers, authors, reviewers, and editors should follow these ethical policies once working with JREE.
 The ethical policy of JREE is liable to determine which of the typical research papers or articles submitted to the journal should be published in the concerned issue.
 For information on this matter in publishing and ethical guidelines, please visit http://publicationethics.org.

 Duties and Responsibilities of Publishers

-- Merc is committing to ensure that editorial decisions on manuscript submissions are the final.
+- MERC ensures that editorial decisions on manuscript submissions are the final.

-- Merc is promising to ensure that the decision on manuscript submissions is only made based on professional judgment and will not be affected by any commercial interests.
+- MERC ensures that the decision on manuscript submissions is only made based on professional judgment and will not be affected by any commercial interests.

-- Merc is committing to maintain the integrity of academic and research records.
+- MERC is committed to maintaining the integrity of academic and research records.

-- Merc is monitoring the ethics by Editor-in-Chief, Associate Editors, Editorial Board Members, Reviewers, Authors, and Readers.
+- MERC monitors the ethics by Editor-in-Chief, Associate Editors, Editorial Board Members, Reviewers, Authors, and Readers.

-- Merc is always checking the plagiarism and fraudulent data issues involving in the submitted manuscript.
+- MERC always checks plagiarism and fraudulent data issues in the submitted manuscript.

-- Merc is always willing to publish corrections, clarifications and retractions involving its publications as and when needed.
+- MERC is always willing to publish corrections, clarifications, and retractions involving its publications as and when required.

 Duties and Responsibilities of Editors